tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/tf.contrib.learn.BaseEstimator.md

 *  <b>`steps`</b>: Number of steps to evalute for.
 *  <b>`metrics`</b>: Dict of metric ops to run.
 If None, the default metric functions are used; if {}, no metrics are used.
+*  <b>`name`</b>: Name of the evaluation if user needs to run multiple evaluation on different data sets, such as evaluate on training data vs test data.

 ##### Returns: